xxy92dec/ee628-final-project/README.md

 ## Basic Function
 For Solution given by teachers
 It can read simple math question from a txt file, then get the answer of these questions.
 P.S.
-Can't find a good dataset for math symbol and numbers. so Currently, teacher have to input solution.
+Can't find a good dataset for math symbol and numbers.
+So currently, teachers have to input solution.

 For Solution given by students
 It can read handwritten answers in a answer book line by line.